iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

 |br| Here, I've changed ``yyyy`` to ``Year``, ``mm`` to ``Month``, and ``af`` to ``Air Frost``.

-Like in Word or other programs, we can also change the font to highlight text - go ahead and make the first row of text **Bold** by highlighting the cells and changing the text to bold (either using ``Ctrl + B`` on the keyboard, or by clicking on the "B" under the font name on the **Home** tab).
+Like in Word, we can also change the font to highlight text - go ahead and make the first row of text **Bold** by highlighting the cells and changing the text to bold (either using ``Ctrl + B`` on the keyboard, or by clicking on the "B" under the font name on the **Home** tab).

-Change the second row of text (the units) to italics in the same way: first highlight the cells, then press ``Ctrl + I`` on the keyboard, or click on the "I" under the font name on the **Home** tab:
+Change the second row of text (the units) to italics in the same way: first highlight the cells, then press ``Ctrl + I`` on the keyboard, or click on the "I" under the font name on the **Home** tab.

+Your spreadsheet should now look like this:

 .. image:: img/week5/fancy_headers.png
     :width: 720